Do you worry about exposing foam board insulation to the outdoors? Or leaving it uncovered inside a home?

 The photos below show both products in UV ray exposure testing in Florida.
 Both specimens were left open to the elements for 12 weeks and saw only minor ink fading as a result.
 Thanks to the protective laminate coating, the test didn’t record any UV-related degradation in the foam core.

-Note that these products are not designed to withstand UV rays and water forever, and should be covered within 60 days of installation.
+Despite these impressive test results, please note that these products are not designed to withstand UV rays and water forever and, to be safe, should be covered within 30 days of installation.

 Generally, Halo Interra insulation installed on interior walls should be covered.